SquidRanger27/my-fullstack-collection-query/README.md

-# Final Project Pitch - Havarti Your Say
+# Havarti Your Say

-The goal of this project is to create a product for the subscribers of The Cheese Wheel (TCW), a local cheese subscription business based in Wellington.
+The goal of this project is to create a test product for the subscribers of The Cheese Wheel (TCW), a local cheese subscription business based in Wellington.
 Check out their website here: https://thecheesewheel.co.nz/.

 Here we have the bones of a basic app with CRUD functionality.
-As it stands, a user is able to record cheeses, add a rating & comment, update their cheeses, and delete them from their collection.
+As it stands, a user is able to record cheeses, add a rating & comment, update their cheeses, and delete them from the database.
 But there's room for improvement!
 The team at The Cheese Wheel are keen to develop a test product for their clients that has the following functionality:

 ### MVP

 Authentication

 - Create a registration and login page.
-- Ensure that only authenticated users can perform CRUD operations.
+- Ensure that only authenticated users can perform CRUD operations (add/delete/update cheeses).

 Search and Filtering

-- Add search functionality using the data from The Cheese Wheel Website.
+- Add search functionality using the existing cheese database.

-Improve the UI
+UI

-- Design the user interface using Figma for a more polished and professional look.
+- Design an accessible and polished UI using brand pallette guide from The Cheese Wheel and Figma.
-- Let users save their favourite cheeses and post comments/ratings
+- Let users save their favourite cheeses to their profile.
+- Allow users to post comments/ratings on their favourite cheeses.

 ### Stretch

+- Assign a unique QR code for each cheese, so that a user can scan a code and find the respective cheese in the database.
+- Allow the user to upload a photos of their favourite cheeses.

 ## Setup